Nurse On Call Daily | Free Virtual Consultation | Text or Call : (817) 533 7676

 Anti-Aging and Skin Peptides

 Sermorelin stimulates the pituitary to release growth hormone naturally.
-It’s one of the most popular anti-aging peptides in Texas clinics right now.
-Results for many people appear gradually over 3 to 6 months, including improved sleep, energy, muscle mass, and recovery, though individual results vary and aren’t guaranteed.
+It is one of the most popular and currently fully available anti-aging peptides at Texas clinics.
+Results appear gradually over 3 to 6 months, including improvements in sleep, energy, muscle mass, and recovery, though individual results vary.

-NAD+ isn’t a peptide by strict biochemical definition, but it’s often administered alongside peptide protocols.
-It supports cellular energy production and is one of the most studied compounds in the longevity space.
+NAD+ supports cellular energy production and is one of the most studied compounds in the longevity space.
 InjectCo offers NAD+ via IV infusion and injection at all Texas locations.

 Glutathione is the body’s primary antioxidant.
 IV glutathione supports natural detoxification pathways, immune function, and skin radiance.
-It’s commonly stacked with NAD+ as part of a cellular health protocol.
+It is commonly stacked with NAD+ as part of a cellular health protocol.

 Muscle and Recovery Peptides